Although the majority of recreational scuba diving takes place in warm water, a few fanatics and some folks living in icy regions prefer to dive cold!

 The Aqua Lung Core Regulator is a great choice for longer dives due to its comfortable mouthpiece and venturi-assisted balanced breathing.
 It is a well-rounded mid-range regulator that can handle colder diving conditions and still provide a smooth breath.

-Click the green text below to jump to the Diving Squad Review for that cold water regulator!
+Click the blue text below to jump to the Diving Squad Review for that cold water regulator!

 Although diaphragm regulators are considered to be the best for cold water diving, some divers do not enjoy the increased breathing resistance it provides.
 The Scubapro MK25 Evo is a cold water regulator that offers piston breathing, allowing for a larger breathe every time you pull.